 - Released February 19, 2026 by Google DeepMind

-- ARC-AGI-2: 77.1% (world #1 — more than doubles its predecessor)
+- ARC-AGI-2: 77.1% — world #1 (more than doubles predecessor)

-- GPQA Diamond: 94.3% (all-time record as of March 2026)
+- GPQA Diamond: 94.3% — record as of Q1 2026

-- Context window: 2 million tokens
+- Context: 2 million tokens

 - Multimodal: 900 images, 8.4 hours audio, 1 hour video per prompt

-- Context retrieval at 1M tokens (MRCR v2): 26.3% (vs Opus's 76%)
+- Context retrieval at 1M tokens (MRCR v2): 26.3% vs Opus's 76%

 - Pricing: $2.00/M input, $12.00/M output